nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] A Place of My Own: The Architecture of Daydreams -- Micheal Pollan
 - [ ] The Tenth of December -- George Saunders
 - [ ] Big Magic: Creative Living Beyond Fear -- Elizabeth Gilbert
+- [ ] Git for Humans - David Demaree